cenggel/cordova-loader/README.md

 ````
 mrt add cordova-loader
 ````
-*I would also suggest adding the appcache package.
+*Note: I would also suggest adding the appcache package.
 It will cache the platform file after its loaded once as well.*

 ================